 I saved money by sticking to my list, planning my purchases according to the coupons, and taking advantage of the store’s digital coupons, store flyer coupons, newspaper coupons and deals on Ibotta!
 Everything added up to money saved – and my sanity saved!
 Win Win!

 What is your favorite money saving app?
-(Feel free to leave your affiliate link in the comments, so everyone can benefit!)

 Do you want to break a strong spending habit?
 I share my best tips in “Break Your Shopping Habit in Ten Easy Steps!”